Liaoliaoliaole/LOG-web/README.md

 * [PHP-XML](https://sourceforge.net/projects/xmlphp) -  A class written in php to create, edit, modify and read XML documents.
 * [PHP-MBstring](https://packages.debian.org/stretch/php-mbstring) - PHP module for manipulation of Multibyte String (UNICODE, etc).

+The Morfeas_core must spit the logstats at the "/mnt/ramdisk", Where is mounted on a dedicated `tmpfs`.

 ### Get the Source
 ```
 $ # Clone the project's source code